French fashion group SMCP moves step closer towards IPO

 Sandro, Maje and Claudie Pierlot sell dresses priced at around 200 euros in France and operate in what is classified as the accessible luxury market.

-Buoyant demand among fast-growing middle classes, particularly in countries such as China, has boosted this segment.
+Buoyant demand among the fast-growing middle classes, particularly in countries such as China, has boosted this segment.

-In August, sources familiar with the matter said that Bank of America Merrill Lynch (BAC.N), JP Morgan (JPM.N) and KKR Capital Markets (KKR.N) had been chosen as joint global coordinators for SMCP’s flotation.